- Innovation Workshop & Tour Quarterly Series - https://www.frost.com/events/innovation -

 Participant Meet ‘n’ Greet

-This networking activity offers practitioners a valuable opportunity to quickly connect with peers facing similar challenges.
+This networking activity offers a valuable opportunity to quickly connect with peers facing similar challenges.
 It’s an excellent way to identify participants with valuable thought leadership and lay the foundation for meaningful discussions throughout the event.

 }